Pólya urn model

-In statistics, a Pólya urn model (also known as a Pólya urn scheme or simply as Pólya's urn), named after George Pólya, is a type of statistical model used as an idealized mental exercise framework, unifying many treatments.
+In probability theory and statistics, a Pólya urn model (also known as a Pólya urn scheme or simply as Pólya's urn), named after George Pólya, is a family of urn models that can be used to interpret many commonly used statistical models.

-In an urn model, objects of real interest (such as atoms, people, cars, etc.) are represented as colored balls in an urn or other container.
-In the basic Pólya urn model, the urn contains x white and y black balls; one ball is drawn randomly from the urn and its color observed; it is then returned in the urn, and an additional ball of the same color is added to the urn, and the selection process is repeated.
-Questions of interest are the evolution of the urn population and the sequence of colors of the balls drawn out.
+The model represents objects of interest (such as atoms, people, cars, etc.) as colored balls in an urn.
+In the basic Pólya urn model, the experimenter puts x white and y black balls into an urn.
+At each step, one ball is drawn uniformly at random from the urn, and its color observed; it is then returned in the urn, and an additional ball of the same color is added to the urn.

-This endows the urn with a self-reinforcing property sometimes expressed as the rich get richer.

-Note that in some sense, the Pólya urn model is the "opposite" of the model of sampling without replacement, where every time a particular value is observed, it is less likely to be observed again, whereas in a Pólya urn model, an observed value is more likely to be observed again.
-In both of these models, the act of measurement has an effect on the outcome of future measurements.
-(For comparison, when sampling with replacement, observation of a particular value has no effect on how likely it is to observe that value again.)
+If by random chance, more black balls are drawn than white balls in the initial few draws, it would make it more likely for more black balls to be drawn later, and the same for the white balls.
+Thus, the urn has a self-reinforcing property ("the rich get richer").
+It is the opposite of sampling without replacement, where every time a particular value is observed, it is less likely to be observed again, whereas in a Pólya urn model, an observed value is more likely to be observed again.
 In a Pólya urn model, successive acts of measurement over time have less and less effect on future measurements, whereas in sampling without replacement, the opposite is true: After a certain number of measurements of a particular value, that value will never be seen again.